bbrookfield/node-alexa-server/README.md

 * [Credits](#thanks)

 ##Getting Started
-In this section we will walk you through everything you need to get started with your Amazon Echo
+In this section we will walk you through everything you need to get started with creating skills for your Amazon Echo.

 ####Creating an Account
 To become an Alexa developer you must sign up [HERE](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit)